softwaremill/gatling-zeromq/README.md

 ## Message patterns

-The plugin supports publishing side of PUB-SUB pattern, i.e. an application under load tests subscribes to a data coming from ZeroMQ.
+The plugin supports the publishing side of the PUB-SUB pattern, i.e. an application under load tests subscribes to data coming from ZeroMQ.

 ## Sending data

-A sending of a message and a multi-part message is supported:
+Sending of a message and a multi-part message is supported:
 ```
 scenario("Scenario A")
     .exec(